rahulshc/wTools/doc/ArrayFamily.md

   - `-` for dst array,
   - `ed` for index, number of elements or element itself.

-  { Second } give a hint how the routine treat the second argument.
+  { Second } gives a hint on how the routine treats the second argument.
   - `-` treat the second argument
-  - `element` xxx
+  - `element` treat the second argument as a scalar
+  - `array` treat the second argument as an array
+  - `arrays` treat the second argument as an array of Arrays

-  { How } and tell us how to treat the repeats.
+  { How } tells us how the routine treats the repeats.
+  - `-` the routine performs the action for every match
+  - `Once` the routine performs the action on the first matching element
+  - `OnceStrictly` the routine will perform the action once, and only once

   For more information on these patters please see *ArrayRoutines.md*.